 Start Geocoding -

 To begin the Geocoding process you simply need to use the following tool in the Members >> Search Members section of the admin:

-- Notice the red "Find Geocode" text next to the locations.
+- Notice the red "Sync Members With Google Maps" text next to the locations.
 These members are missing Latitude and Longitude coordinates.

 You will then be redirected to the screen seen below.

 You will be given three types of Geocoding options, each has a different level of specificity in regards to accuracy of location assignment.
 Essentially, the member's location information will be put through Google Maps search engine which will perform a search, cross-referencing the location information with their location database.
 Based on the search, Google Maps will assign the latitude and longitude of the listing based on what Google Maps has on their location database.

 Below is a description of each type of Geo location option:

 - Most Specific (slowest) - This will perform a search for all of the location variables included in the CSV file upon upload. **We recommend this option**

 - Zip / Postal Code (faster) - This will perform a search for the zip code information found in the zip code column of the CSV import template.

 - City (fastest) - This will run a search for the city variable in the city column of the CSV import template.